alexander-ding/enhancements/keps/sig-windows/3636-windows-csi-host-process-pods/README.md

-The node component of a CSI Driver require direct access to the host for making block devices and/or filesystems available to the kubelet, CSI Drivers use the [mkfs(8)](https://man7.org/linux/man-pages/man8/mkfs.8.html) and [mount(8)](https://man7.org/linux/man-pages/man8/mount.8.html) commands format and mount filesystems.
+The node component of a CSI Driver require direct access to the host for making block devices and/or filesystems available to the kubelet, CSI Drivers use the [mkfs(8)](https://man7.org/linux/man-pages/man8/mkfs.8.html) and [mount(8)](https://man7.org/linux/man-pages/man8/mount.8.html) commands to format and mount filesystems.
 CSI Drivers running in Windows nodes can't execute similar Windows commands due to the missing capability of running privileged operations from a container.
-To workaround this issue a proxy binary called [CSI Proxy was introduced](https://kubernetes.io/blog/2020/04/03/kubernetes-1-18-feature-windows-csi-support-alpha/) as a way to perform privileged storage operations by relaying the execution of these privileged storage operations to it, CSI Drivers connect to a gRPC API exposed by CSI Proxy as named pipes in the host and invoke the CSI Proxy API services to execute privileged powershell commands to mount and format filesystems on behalf of the CSI Driver.
+To workaround this issue, a proxy binary called [CSI Proxy was introduced](https://kubernetes.io/blog/2020/04/03/kubernetes-1-18-feature-windows-csi-support-alpha/) as a way to perform privileged storage operations by relaying the execution of these privileged storage operations to it, CSI Drivers connect to a gRPC API exposed by CSI Proxy as named pipes in the host and invoke the CSI Proxy API services to execute privileged powershell commands to mount and format filesystems on behalf of the CSI Driver.
 [CSI Proxy became GA in Kubernetes 1.22](https://kubernetes.io/blog/2021/08/09/csi-windows-support-with-csi-proxy-reaches-ga/).

-At around the same time, SIG Windows introduced [HostProcess containers](https://kubernetes.io/blog/2021/08/16/windows-hostprocess-containers/), this feature enables running containers as a process in the host (hence the name), with this feature CSI Drives can directly perform the same privileged storage operations that CSI Proxy did, this KEP explains the process to transition CSI Drivers to become HostProcess containers.
+At around the same time, SIG Windows introduced [HostProcess containers](https://kubernetes.io/blog/2021/08/16/windows-hostprocess-containers/.
+This feature enables running containers as a process in the host (hence the name), with this feature CSI Drives can directly perform the same privileged storage operations that CSI Proxy did.
+This KEP explains the process to transition CSI Drivers to become HostProcess containers.

 ### Glossary

-A few terms for reference as this document is read:
+Reference for a few terms used throughout this document:

-* API Group - A grouping of APIs in CSI Proxy by their purpose, for example the Volume API Group has API Methods related with volume interaction, [there are 4 API groups (Disk, Fileyste, Volume, SMB) in v1 status and 2 in v1beta status](https://github.com/kubernetes-csi/csi-proxy/blob/c0c6293490fd8aec269685bb4089be56d69921b1/README.md#feature-status).
+* API Group - A grouping of APIs in CSI Proxy by their purpose.
+For example, the Volume API Group has API Methods related with volume interaction.
+[There are 4 API groups (Disk, Fileyste, Volume, SMB) in v1 status and 2 in v1beta status](https://github.com/kubernetes-csi/csi-proxy/blob/c0c6293490fd8aec269685bb4089be56d69921b1/README.md#feature-status).
-* API Version - an API Group can have multiple versions e.g. v1alpha1, v1beta1, v1, etc. [As of GA there are 4 API groups (Disk, Fileyste, Volume, SMB) in v1 status and 2 API Groups (iSCSI, System) in v1beta status](https://github.com/kubernetes-csi/csi-proxy/blob/c0c6293490fd8aec269685bb4089be56d69921b1/README.md#feature-status).
+* API Version - An API Group can have multiple versions e.g. v1alpha1, v1beta1, v1, etc. [As of GA there are 4 API groups (Disk, Fileyste, Volume, SMB) in v1 status and 2 API Groups (iSCSI, System) in v1alpha status](https://github.com/kubernetes-csi/csi-proxy/blob/c0c6293490fd8aec269685bb4089be56d69921b1/README.md#feature-status).
 * Conversion layer - Generated go code in CSI Proxy that transforms client versioned requests to server "version agnostic" requests.
 * CSI Proxy client - The library that CSI Drivers and addons use to connect to the CSI Proxy server.
 * CSI Proxy server - The CSI Proxy binary running in the host node.